Terms of Business

 Liability in respect of other parties

 11.2 We will use all reasonable endeavours to ensure that all information provided by us is accurate but we cannot account for the accuracy of information provided by or obtained from third parties.
-We shall not be liable for any decision made or action taken by the client or others based upon reliance on or use of information or advice provided by or obtained from third parties.
+We shall not be liable for any decision made or action taken by you or others based upon reliance on or use of information or advice provided by or obtained from third parties.

 11.3 Where we are asked to recommend the services of another advisor or service provider, we will do so in good faith, but without liability and without warranting the ability or standing of that person or firm.
 We will not be responsible for the quality of the services provided by that person or firm.